shakes76/PatternAnalysis-2024/recognition/StyleGAN_arjun/README.md

 Addressing feature entanglement is crucial for improving the quality and utility of generated images, especially in sensitive applications like medical imaging.
-This is where advanced architectures like StyleGAN and StyleGAN2 come into play,
+This is where advanced architectures like StyleGAN and StyleGAN2 come into play.

 ## StyleGAN

-StyleGAN is an advanced GAN architecture introduced by NVIDIA in 2020, designed to generate high-quality, controllable images.
-It introduced several innovations to improve the quality and controllability of generated images.
+StyleGAN, introduced by NVIDIA in 2020, represents a significant advancement in GAN architecture, designed to generate high-quality, controllable images.
+The architecture introduces several innovative components that work together to improve both the quality and controllability of generated images.

 <p align="center">
 <img src="./assets/StyleGAN_arch.png" width=50% height=50%